Skip to main content

 Frequently asked questions

-• You can volunteer at any non-profit organization of your choosing (Stanford affiliated or not), as long as your service qualifies under the challenge guidelines (see next question).
+• You can volunteer at any nonprofit organization of your choosing (Stanford affiliated or not), as long as your service qualifies under the challenge guidelines (see next question).

 Not sure where to start?
 Consider some of these options: